 Rancho Cucamonga man arrested in connection to fatal Pomana shooting

+A Rancho Cucamonga man was arrested Sunday in the fatal shooting of a man at a family party Friday in Pomona.
 Timothy James McKinney, 19, was booked into jail Sunday afternoon on suspicion of murder, Los Angeles County jail records show.
-His bail is set at $2 million.

 Comments